Doctoral School of Philosophy

-The doctoral program was established in 1993 and is led since by Prof. István M. Fehér.
+The doctoral program was established in 1993 and was led since by Prof. István M. Fehér.
 Hermeneutics is an important school of contemporary philosophy, and being the theory of interpretation it plays a significant role in human sciences.
 Given that philosophy is inevitably presented in texts, the philosophical relevance of hermeneutics is evident.
 Furthermore, several neighboring disciplines – among others aesthetics, sociology, psychology – rely on theories and concepts of hermeneutics.
 The doctoral program is organized along following three major aspects: a historical account of hermeneutics from Romanticism to Heidegger, Gadamer – including French developments – is combined with a systematic discussion both in philosophy and in other disciplines.
 Last but not least the program focuses on the contemporary self-reflection of hermeneutics.

 Intercultural Philosophy Doctoral Programme

 The program offers a framework for students who do research on philosophy or on the history of religion in a non-European tradition.
 Interculturality here may mean the analysis of another culture with our tools and concepts; or the historical study of the contacts of a culture with Europe; or investigations into the interactions of two Eastern cultures, or of phenomena (like Buddhism) crossing many borders; or finally, a purely theoretical contrastive analysis of analogous theories and concepts in different cultures.
 The program is philologically oriented; a basic requirement is that students have to be able to work directly with original texts in at least one of the languages involved, e.g. Sanskrit, Pali, Chinese, Tibetan or Arabic.
 Possible research areas are South Asia, East Asia and Islam.